Genetic Literacy Project Mission Statement

 The Genetic Literacy Project is part of the Science Literacy Project (SLP), a 501(c)(3) nonprofit.
 The SLP family of sites also includes the Epigenetics Literacy Project; and the Genetic Expert News Service (GENeS), which was run with no editorial oversight from the GLP from 2012-14; both are now on hiatus.

 Executive director Jon Entine was a senior fellow (unpaid) at the Institute for Food and Agricultural Literacy at the University of California-Davis’ World Food Institute from 2014-2016 and was previously a senior fellow (unpaid) at George Mason University’s Center for Health and Risk Communication from 2011-2104.
-He does no lobbying.
+Neither Entine nor the SLP/GLP engages in lobbying.

 - John Templeton Foundation: $267,687

 - Charles Koch Foundation, Technology & Innovation Group: $68,500

 - Kayser Family Foundation Fund of the DuPage Foundation: $20,000